Emmerson-Miranda/Service-Mesh/standalone-consul-connect/readme.md

 # After start servers
-After deploy this infrastructure, lets find out if everthing is working as expected, following next steps:
+After deploy this infrastructure, lets find out if everthing is working as expected, please follow next steps:

 Create a register and listener to a queue (following command will call microservice to listen the 'demoqueue' if that queue does not exist will be created)
 ```